-From 1 November 2017, the Bank does not reclassify its financial assets subsequent to their initial recognition, apart from the exceptional circumstances in which the Bank acquires, disposes of, or terminates a business line.
+The Bank does not reclassify its financial assets subsequent to their initial recognition, apart from the exceptional circumstances in which the Bank acquires, disposes of, or terminates a business line.
 Financial liabilities are never reclassified.
-The Bank did not reclassify any of its financial assets or liabilities in 2017.
+The Bank did not reclassify any of its financial assets or liabilities in 2019.